taw00/element-rpm/README.md

 # Riot - a matrix messaging client
 ## *Native builds for Fedora, CentOS, and Red Hat Enterprise Linux.*

+_**Warning:**_ Current builds are for bleeding edge versions of Riot.
+I will probably change this at some future date and build for two (bleeding edge and "stable").

 Riot is a fantastic client for communicating using the Matrix communication protocol.
 But it needed RPMs built for the Red Hat family of linux operating systems.
 So... here they be!

 _**What is Riot (and Matrix)?**_ In short, Riot is an open source, decentralized, end-to-end encrypted team collaboration platform who's often compared to IRC, Rocket Chat, Mattermost, Slack, etc.